Yori-Mirano/elite-dangerous-route-widget/README.md

 - **Customizable theme color**
 - Some customization options (shadow, alternative theme, GUI scale, compact view)
 - **Synchronization** of the customization options **between all clients** to control the appearance in OBS from another browser.
-- The **options GUI is only displayed when the view is more than 400px height** to prevent it from being displayed in OBS.

 ### Representation of the type of stars
 Five types of stars are represented: